adrianhelvik/funky-di/README.md

 Codependent - another project I have made.
 But I would recommend using Funky DI instead

-This package has zero dependencies and at the time of writing it has 55 unit tests, whereas 24 are for the container itself and the rest are for parameter parsing.
+This package has zero dependencies(well one dev-dependency for testing injection of node modules), and at the time of writing it has 55 unit tests, whereas 24 are for the container itself and the rest are for parameter parsing.